 In the name of Allah, Creator of the heavens, the earth, and all that dwells within them.
-We ask Him for guidance in the difficult task of raising our children, and we rely upon Him to guide us and them to the straight path.
+We ask Him for guidance in the difficult task of raising our children.
+And we rely upon Him to guide us and them to the straight path.

 When one reads the Qur’an, it is clear that Allah in His infinite wisdom did not mean for us to be afraid to talk to our children about matters concerning development, because He has provided for us clear guidelines in regards to hygiene, menstruation, and even sexual relations with spouses.

-I think that we always want better for our children than we had for ourselves, and maintaining an open, loving relationship with your daughter where she won’t be afraid to ask you anything is probably one of the best gifts that you can give her.
+I think that we always want better for our children than we had for ourselves.
+And maintaining an open, loving relationship with your daughter where she won’t be afraid to ask you anything is probably one of the best gifts that you can give her.

-You are absolutely on the right track if you are thinking about talking to her about this matter, and you should not feel ashamed, nor should you let your nervousness ban you from fulfilling your parental duties.
+You are absolutely on the right track if you are thinking about talking to her about this matter.
+And you should not feel ashamed, nor should you let your nervousness ban you from fulfilling your parental duties.

 The Prophet (peace be upon him) was reported to have been shy when addressing matters or questions concerning women’s menstruation and such, but did not let it stop him from answering questions or giving examples.

-I would recommend that you start speaking to your daughter in stages as not to overwhelm her with a large number of facts that she may not yet be able to grasp.
+I would recommend that you start speaking to your daughter in stages.
+As not to overwhelm her with a large number of facts that she may not yet be able to grasp.

 Tell her if you feel nervous, but also tell her that there is nothing to be ashamed about as all people go through these changes as they grow.

-Reassure her that it is a normal, healthy sign of development, and that all girls go through it.
+Reassure her that it is a normal, healthy sign of development and that all girls go through it.
 It is also important to talk to her about hygiene and what to do while menstruating.
 Show her how to use sanitary napkins, clean hairs, and take care of her skin and hair.

 As for the sexual aspect of development, it is probably a good idea to assess your child’s cognitive capabilities and her ability to understand what you are telling her.

-For example, you can discuss with your 8-year-old daughter the stages that she will soon enter in relation to her development, but I would think that discussing in detail intercourse would be inappropriate at this age.
+For example, you can discuss with your 8-year-old daughter the stages that she will soon enter in relation to her development.
+But I would think that discussing in detail intercourse would be inappropriate at this age.

-I sincerely hope that your daughter has the opportunity to regularly socialize with other Muslim girls because it is important that she have someone who shares her feelings and concerns; having someone she can talk to will help relieve the stresses associated with development and the difficulties of growing up in a non-Muslim society.
+I sincerely hope that your daughter has the opportunity to regularly socialize with other Muslim girls.
+It is important that she have someone who shares her feelings and concerns.
+Having someone she can talk to will help relieve the stresses associated with the development and the difficulties of growing up in a non-Muslim society.

 While she relieves stress and develops socially through friendship, keep your relationship with her strong and don’t forget your parental duties, and the importance of talking to her about sex.

 I have five children and, though it’s difficult, I try to take each one out with me occasionally to the bookstore or out to the ice cream shop, and in the car or on the way we talk about things that we couldn’t if others were around.

-I cannot stress enough how important it is that you separate feelings of guilt and shame from the subject and keep the doors of communication open with your children.
+I cannot stress enough how important it is that you separate feelings of guilt and shame from the subject.
+And keep the doors of communication open with your children.

 Tell them that if they have any questions, you are always willing to listen and try to answer them.
 If you find that you don’t know the terminology or stages of development, then check out a book on development and inform yourself.

-Additionally, stress to them that school is not a place to learn about this topic, and that the school system is only trying to fill in where parents have failed to talk to their children.
+Additionally, stress to them that school is not a place to learn about this topic.
+And that the school system is only trying to fill in where parents have failed to talk to their children.

 Below you will find some information and tips on discussing sex with your children under the guidance of Islam.
 I hope that this advice is helpful to you, and if not, please write back and let me know.

-Disclaimer: The conceptualization and recommendations stated in this response are very general and purely based on the limited information that was provided in the question.
-In no event shall About Islam, it’s volunteers, writers, scholars, counselors, or employees be held liable for any damages that may arise through your decision or action in the use of the services which our website provides.
+Disclaimer: The conceptualization and recommendations stated in this response are very general and purely based on the limited information provided in the question.
+In no event shall AboutIslam, its counselors or employees be held liable for any damages that may arise from your decision in the use of our services.